Dryandra Woodland National Park: Recent history

 Almost all of the land within the complex today was classified as a state forest in 1903 as an area for the protection of water catchments and growing wandoo and mallet forests.

 In 1962, a sub-committee of the Western Australian branch of the Australian Academy of Science made recommendations which were reviewed in 1972 and 1974 by the Environmental Protection Authority of Western Australia.
 In summary, the recommendations were:

 The recommendations were endorsed by the state cabinet in 1976.
 Since that time, Dryandra has been managed principally as a nature reserve but also for limited commercial operations related to plantation timber.

-In 1995, a management plan was prepared by the Department of Conservation and Land Management (now Department of Environment and Conservation) for the Lands and Forest Commission who hold tenure over the state forests which form the woodland.
+In 1995, a management plan was prepared by the Department of Conservation and Land Management for the Lands and Forest Commission who hold tenure over the state forests which form the woodland.
 The plan recommended (amongst other things) that the entire area be referred to officially as "Dryandra Woodland" rather than as various state forests in recognition of its structural difference with the taller and denser forests of the Darling Range.
 Previously, a smaller section had been referred to as "Dryandra", with other sections known by their various forestry names.

 The principal objectives of the plan were: